PriyaMnnit/PromptAI/README.md

 ## Getting Started

-To run Promptopia locally on your machine, follow these instructions:
+To run PromptAI locally on your machine, follow these instructions:

 1. **Clone the repository**: